Elefant9477/Elefant9477/README.md

 <img align="right" alt="Elefant9477" width="300" src="https://github.com/Elefant9477/Elefant9477/blob/main/cereal.gif" />

-🍪 I mostly post files and contribute in a specific period (Mid-Autumn to Mid/Late-Winter).
-Other months I live in Codespaces.
+🍪 I mostly post files as well as do contributions in a specific period (Mid-Autumn to Mid/Late-Winter).

+🍳 Other months I live and cook in Codespaces.

 🧮 Usually code in TypeScript, JavaScript, HTML and Python.